Why study this course

-Excellent flexibility within the course, adapt, change and enhance your pathway through drama depending on your preferred aspects of the course.
+There is excellent flexibility within the course.
+Adapt, change and enhance your pathway through drama depending on your preferred aspects of the course.

 If you don’t have, or don’t think you will attain the normal tariff points for studying at BGU, this course will enable you to study for a degree without any UCAS points.
 The course is delivered over four years and includes a Foundation Year, which gives you a perfect introduction in what it means to be a university student, equipping you with the necessary skills and knowledge for effective undergraduate study.
 In addition, during your Foundation Year, you will study eight modules, all of which are designed to equip you with the necessary skills and knowledge to progress your studies in your chosen subjects.

 Throughout the study of Special Educational Needs, Disability and Inclusion (SENDI) you will find out about different categories of need including; cognition & learning, social, emotional and mental health, sensory and communication needs.
 Modules cover the broad spectrum to focus upon specific and more complex needs.
 You will challenge your own beliefs and values, as well as those of others, and become an advocate for change.

 We have a passion for drama at BGU, and we want to share that passion with you.
 If you love drama and want to use it to make a difference in the wider world, then you’ll find that our Applied Drama courses, which mix the academic and the creative, will offer you the opportunity to put your love of drama to practical use.

 Mode of study